Novel applications of a technology called coaxial electrospinning could improve contraceptive products and help.

 Steckl also is working with researchers from Johns Hopkins University to replace traditional chemotherapy with localized treatment of brain tumors called glioblastoma.

-“Chemotherapy essentially is whole-body treatment.
+“Chemotherapy essentially is a whole-body treatment.
 The treatment has to get through the blood-brain barrier, which means the whole-body dose you get must be much higher,” Steckl said.
 “This can be dangerous and have toxic side effects.”

 Steckl and research partners Dr. Henry Brem and Betty Tyler at Johns Hopkins University are pioneering a treatment in which the glioblastoma lesion is removed and a coaxial electrospun capsule is applied to administer the medicine locally over days or weeks.
 Brem and Tyler previously developed a treatment wafer called Gliadel in 2003 for glioblastoma.